gauravgola96/loan-prediction-analytics-vidhya-/Readme.txt

 The vast majority of the loans had a term of 360 months, so I just use this to fill in the missing values.
  Note that term of 350 occurs only once and it is in the test set.
-I’ll just assume that this was a misstype and should be 360.
+Iâ€™ll just assume that this was a misstype and should be 360.
 Similary, the 6 was probably meant to be 60.
 -----------------------------------------------------------------------------

 Log tranformation